 1. become aware of keeping the environment free of litter by always putting trash in the right place (garbage bin) and never leaving cigarette butts and other trash behind

-4. cutting open the holes of six-pack rings before disposing of them and cutting any other item that has holes that could entangle
+9. cut open the holes of six-pack rings before disposing of them and cut any other item that has holes that could entangle

 Beach Environmental Awareness Campaign Hawai`i (B.E.A.C.H.) volunteers provide

 educational presentations on marine debris for students K-12 and teachers.
 To contact B.E.A.C.H. about visiting your school, phone: (808) 393 2168.

 Coral Photograph Credit to the National Oceanic and Atmospheric Administration/Department of Commerce and Dr. James P. McVey.
 Dolphins, Japanese Angelfish, Green turtle, and Laysan Albatross photos by James Watt.
 Humpback whale photo by James Mobeley